OHshajim/Prodify-server/Readme.md

    ```bash
    npm install express cors mongodb dotenv
    ```
-4. **Create a .env file in the root directory with your Firebase credentials:**
+4. **Create a .env file in the root directory with your mongodb URL:**

 ```bash
    DB_URL = "URL"